Cars Land: Cozy Cone Motel

 The Cozy Cone Motel features five different cones, each with a very different menu of food and drinks, including churros, ice cream, snacks, pretzels, and popcorn.
 The motel office in front is not accessible to guests, although the interior is decorated as it was in the films.
-Additionally, the front and side entrances of the motel is a common space for character meet and greets, with guests being able to meet Lightning McQueen, Mater, and, most recently, Cruz Ramirez.
+Additionally, the front and side entrances of the motel is a common space for character meet and greets, with guests being able to meet Lightning McQueen and Mater.